We described how to create this linkage in an earlier article that described the results of an exploratory longitudinal study.

 We didn’t establish causation.
 This analysis didn’t identify causality between UX and purchasing.
 With the data we collected, we can’t say that a better UX causes people to purchase more.
 We can only say that higher purchases are associated with better UX.
 To show causation, we need to have correlation, temporal precedence (attitudes come before purchases), and isolate other causes.
 We’ve done two (higher scores precede and are correlated with higher self-reported purchases), but it could be that people who purchase more on websites think the experience is better and continue purchasing.
 A future randomized controlled experiment may help disentangle confounding effects.

 Self-reported data may be inaccurate.
 As is commonly done in behavior research, we’re relying on participants to self-report the number of purchases and the amount of money spent.
 With self-reported data, participants could be inaccurate in recalling how much money they spent and whether they purchased, which adds error to our associations.
 For example, when self-reported purchase data is collected at the same time as attitudinal data, participants may increase their purchase amounts in conjunction with higher UX scores (thus inflating the correlations).
-The advantage of the longitudinal approach taken in this study is that we collected the SUPR-Q data first, then collected the self-reported purchase data 30–90 days later, likely reducing the systematic inflation of correlations.
+The advantage of the longitudinal services taken in this study is that we collected the SUPR-Q data first, then collected the self-reported purchase data 30–90 days later, likely reducing the systematic inflation of correlations.
 But even that’s not good enough for us.
 A future article will analyze how reliable this self-reported purchase data is and to see how it may impact the association with UX metrics.